Srinath Sooriyabandara

-Srinath Soori Sooriyabandara is a Sri Lankan rugby union player who currently plays for the Kandy SC in Dialog Rugby League.
+Srinath Sooriyabandara is a Sri Lankan rugby union player who currently plays for the Kandy SC in Dialog Rugby League.
 He represented Sri Lanka in the 15-man code between 2009 and 2014.
 He is also a vital part of the National Sevens Team since 2010 and was appointed as Captain of the team for the 2018 Asia Rugby Sevens Series.
 He usually plays at Scrum half, but due to his versatility he can also cover Fly-Half and Full-back.

 He was a member of the Sri Lankan Sevens team that won the Shield Championship at the 2014 Commonwealth Games.
 He is the first and only Sri Lankan to compete at the Asian Games for three consecutive years.

 Rugby career

 Youth

 At school level, he played for Isipathana College Under 17, Under 18 and Under 19 Teams respectively.
 He played most of his school rugby at Full-back.
 Thanks to his nippy footwork and pace, Soori quickly caught the attention of major Pro-Rugby Clubs in the domestic league.